Asbestos-Related Diseases

 Mesothelioma

-Malignant mesothelioma is a deadly cancer that happens in the mesothelium, the thin tissue layer that projects most of your internal organs, after asbestos exposure.
-A person can develop one of four types of mesothelioma depending on where asbestos fibers get stuck.
+Malignant mesothelioma is a deadly cancer that develops after asbestos exposure in the mesothelium, the thin tissue layer that protects most of your internal organs.

 • Pleural mesothelioma is the most common type of mesothelioma.
 It develops in the pleura or the lining of the lungs.
 Symptoms include shortness of breath, pain in the chest and back, difficulty breathing, shortness of breath, and weight loss.